Genealogy-valued Feller diffusion: Concepts and main results

 \subsubsection{Longtime behavior of Feller diffusion 2: Evans' infinite horizon dynamical representation of the \texorpdfstring{$\U$}{U}-valued Kallenberg tree}

-For the $\U$-valued Feller diffusion we obtained detailed information about the genealogy through a Cox point process representation (called Cox cluster representation) as concatenation of independent single ancestor subfamilies.
-The question now is whether for the processes $\mfU^\dagger$ and $\mfU^{\mathrm{Palm}}$ we can obtain something similar in this \emph{conditioned} case.
-Here the Kallenberg decomposition \eqref{e12066} shows it suffices to do this for the Kallenberg tree $\mfU^{\mathrm{Kal}}_t$ since we have already treated the $\U$-valued Feller case.
-How to decompose now into independent subfamilies?
-The underlying structure was revealed nicely by Evans for the $\R_+$-valued case and subsequently \cite{Evans93} formulated in greatest generality.
+For the $\U$-valued Feller diffusion we obtained detailed information about the genealogy through a Cox point process representation (called \emph{Cox cluster representation}) as concatenation of independent \emph{single ancestor subfamilies}.
+The question now is whether for the processes $\mfU^\dagger$ and $\mfU^{\mathrm{Palm}}$, which are arising by \emph{conditioning} the original $\mfU$ on surviving forever, we can obtain a similar representation.
+Here the Kallenberg decomposition \eqref{e12066} shows it suffices to do this for the Kallenberg tree $\mfU^{\mathrm{Kal}}_t$ since we have already treated the $\U$-valued Feller case which added independently to the latter.

+How can the genealogy of $\mfU_t^{\mathrm{Kal}}$ be decomposed into independent subfamilies?
+The underlying structure was revealed nicely by Evans for the $\R_+$-valued case and subsequently in \cite{Evans93} formulated in great generality in particular covering measure-valued branching processes.

-Motivated by describing the Palm measure of the critical Feller diffusion, in particular the component given by the Kallenberg tree above, Evans introduced in Theorems~2.7-2.9 in \cite{Evans93} in a very general context of superprocesses on general state spaces (in particular Polish spaces) a new process which we refer to as \emph{Evans branching} with \emph{immigration from an immortal line}.
-In the context of $\U$-valued processes this process has the form of a branching process, where from an \emph{immortal line} (which we can think of as an ``invisible'' process identical to $\ntree = 0 \cdot \mfe$) at a constant \emph{rate $b$ $\U$-valued critical Feller diffusions break off} and is formally defined by a $\log$-Laplace equation.
+Motivated by describing the Palm measure of the critical Feller diffusion, in particular the component given by the Kallenberg tree above, Evans introduced in Theorems~2.7-2.9 in \cite{Evans93} in a very general context of superprocesses on general state spaces (in particular Polish spaces) a new process which we refer here to as \emph{Evans branching} with \emph{immigration from an immortal line}.

+In the context of $\U$-valued processes the analogue of this process will be of the form of a branching process, where from an \emph{immortal line} (which we can think of as an ``invisible'' process identical to $\ntree = 0 \cdot \mfe$) at a constant rate $b$, \emph{$\U$-valued critical Feller diffusions break off} and is formally defined by a $\log$-Laplace equation.
 Indeed he showed this way that the \emph{total mass process} of the Palm of the $\U$-valued Feller critical branching diffusion has this form.
 In fact on the level of \emph{individual based} critical branching processes this phenomenon is discussed in different words (the concept of immortal line is missing) in Example~2.1 in \cite{KW1971}.